A walk of about 2 km

 - Luxury boutiques and more affordable brands such as H&M or Zarra,...

-- From Zara to Vuitton, via the Disney Store for the little ones, or Abbercombie or Apple for the teens, you'll have plenty of choices!
+- From Zara to Vuitton, via the Disney Store for the little ones, or Abbercombie or Apple for the teenagers, you will have a choice!

 - The shops are all open on sunday